engineering-collaboration/book/docs/book/anatomy-of-a-code-change/testing/benchmark-tests.md

 ## Accessibility tests

 We maximize the number of potential users by making certain our software is usable by a broad spectrum of people.
 Traditionally, accessibility was related to physical traits, such as vision, mobility and motor skills, hearing, speech, or cognitive disabilities.
 Depending on our product we utilize a mix of static and runtime tests to verify perceptibility and input options for various senses to interact with our software.
-We test for contrasting color palette, labeling, navigation, text-to-speech, font size and zooms, and inspect our UIs and APIs against our design system to ensure internal consistency within the software.
+We test for contrasting color palettes, labeling, navigation, text-to-speech, font size and content zooming, and inspect our UIs and APIs against our design system to ensure internal consistency within the software.

-We extend physical accessibility traits with by demographic, economical and geographic factors.
+We extend physical accessibility traits with demographic, economical and geographic factors.
 We test whether our software runs on a broad range of devices, potential outdated hardware, and with low-bandwidth internet.
-Our payment options and processing works beyond US credit cards, our application layout is formatted for reading both left-to-right and right-to-left, our software uses culturally invariants of upper-case and lower-case characters when processing input text and we support a broad range of character encoding.
+Our payment options and processing works beyond US credit cards, our application layout adapts for reading both left-to-right and right-to-left, our software uses culturally invariants of upper-case and lower-case characters when processing input text and we support a broad range of character encoding.

 If our distribution location requires regulatory compliance, we appraise those when releasing changes of our software.
 We test against these requirements when packaging localized versions of our package.